Seeking tenure-track or tenured faculty

 - statement addressing anticipated contributions to the research and teaching missions of the department,

 - statement addressing the candidate’s experiences and commitment to diversity, and

 Candidates should also arrange to have three letters of recommendation sent as email attachments to email@example.com or as hard copies to:

 207 Pleasant St SE

-The University of Minnesota recognizes and values the importance of diversity and inclusion in enriching the employment experience of its employees and in supporting its academic mission.
-The University is committed to attracting and retaining employees with varying identities and backgrounds.
-The University of Minnesota provides equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
-To learn more, visit http://diversity.umn.edu.
+The University of Minnesota shall provide equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, familial status, disability, public assistance status, membership or activity in a local commission created for the purpose of dealing with discrimination, veteran status, sexual orientation, gender identity, or gender expression.